 Suppression modules will be ordered as an Overhead Group Request; Module, Suppression.
-The minimum standards for a Suppression Module, reference the Interagency Standards for Fire and Fire Aviation Operations 2023: https://www.nifc.gov/sites/default/files/redbook-files/Chapter13.pdf
+The minimum standards for a Suppression Module, reference the Interagency Standards for Fire and Fire Aviation Operations 2025.

 In some cases, it may be appropriate to send an engine with the suppression module.
 Local procedures may require that local sources of engines be exhausted before moving engines across zone or GAC boundaries.
 Check with the requesting dispatch before dispatching an engine with the suppression module.